docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 a73f87ba147a        docker-pets:latest   "/bin/sh -c 'pytho..."
 16 minutes ago      Up 16 minutes (healthy)
 ```

-4. Go to your browser and in the address bar type in `<node1-public-DNS>`.
-This is the public DNS URL that you received in your lab welcome email.
+4. Go to your browser and in the address bar type in `<node0-public-DNS>`.
 (The app is serving on port 80 so you don't have to specify the port).
 This is the address where your local app is being served.
 If you see something similar to the following then it is working correctly.
 It may take up to a minute for the app to start up, so try to refresh until it works.

 ![](images/single-container-deploy.png)